What Is Credit And Why Do You Need It?

 Simply put, credit is borrowed money that you can use to purchase products and services.
 You get credit from a credit grantor, who you agree to pay back any amount spent/borrowed within an agreed-upon time, plus any applicable charges or fees.

-- Revolving credit – This is one of the most common type of credit.
+- Revolving credit – This is one of the most common types of credit.
 With revolving credit, you are given a maximum credit limit (for example, $5,000), and you can make purchases/charges up to that limit at any given time.
 Credit cards and home equity lines of credit are popular forms of revolving credit.
 They usually require minimum monthly payments and accrue interest if you carry a balance from month to month.

 - Installment credit – This is another popular form of credit.
 Installment credit generally refers to a loan for a set amount of money with a fixed, recurring payment schedule.
 An example of this would be, you borrow $15,000 to purchase a new car and you have a term of 48 months to pay the balance off.
 There are numerous types of installment loans, including student loans, mortgages, auto loans, personal loans, and more.